Recent Initiatives

 Educational Assistance

-• With support from the foundation, 2 survivors have completed their MBA and are rearing to take up a career of their choice.
+• With support from the foundation many survivors have completed their MBA and are rearing to take up a career of their choice.

-• 3 other survivors are also pursuing their higher education at Satyabhama University, Chennai.
+• Many survivors are also pursuing their higher education at Satyabhama University, Chennai.

 • Children of the survivors are being provided financial assistance for completion of their education.